Installation on Confluence

 ActiveRecord::ConnectionTimeoutError (could not obtain a database connection.
 The max pool size is currently 20; consider increasing it.)

-Increase eazyBI connection pool size in eazyBI general settings tab under "Edit database advanced settings" link, as for example the following settings will increase max pool size to 40
+Increase the eazyBI connection pool size in the eazyBI general settings tab under "Edit database advanced settings" link, for example, the following settings will increase the max pool size to 40

 Select license type Atlassian Marketplace (if you created a trial license key there) or eazybi.com (if you have received a partner license key)..

 Enter the corresponding license key (and also the organization name in case of eazybi.com license type).
-If there will be any issues with the entered license name or key then you will see the corresponding error message.
+If there are any issues with the entered license name or key, then you will see the corresponding error message.

 Perform the first Confluence data import

 If the database connection and license information were correct, then the eazyBI database will be created, as well as the first eazyBI account (with the default name “Confluence reports”).
 In one eazyBI account, you can import one or several Confluence spaces, create reports, charts and dashboards and give access to selected Confluence users and groups.
 If in your Confluence server you have many different spaces that are used by different user groups, then most probably you will need to create several eazyBI accounts and in each account import related subset of Confluence spaces.